United States · audience itinerary

 Your 5-day plan

-Explore the dramatic landscapes shaped by volcanic activity.
-Witness steam vents, craters, and the unique flora and fauna that thrive in this environment.
-The park offers diverse hiking trails and viewpoints.
+Explore the dramatic landscapes of Kīlauea and Mauna Loa, two of the world's most active volcanoes.
+Witness steaming vents, vast lava fields, and the unique flora that thrives in this volcanic environment.
+The park offers numerous trails and viewpoints for an immersive experience.

-- Check the park's official website for current eruption status and safety advisories.
+- Check the NPS website for current eruption status and safety advisories.

 - Midday~75 minVolcano House Restaurantrestaurant